immmunitrack/ImmuniTrack-backend/README.md

-# ImmuniTrack Backend
+# MamaCare Backend

-ImmuniTrack Backend is the Node.js API for the ImmuniTrack Immunisation Tracker.
+MamaCare Backend is the Node.js API for the MamaCare Immunisation Tracker.
 It stores caregivers, children, vaccine schedules, immunisation records, reminders, health facilities, and admin reporting data.

 This folder is a separate backend repo.
-Run it together with the `immunitrack-frontend` repo.
+Run it together with the `mamacare-frontend` repo.

 ## Technologies